kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

 help(package=vegan)
 ```

-# 3) Importing OTU data
+# 4 Setting up the R environment

--   Before we get to the data, let’s make sure R knows to use the
+-   Before we get to the data, let’s make sure R loads the packages we
-    packages we just installed.
+    just installed.

 ``` r
 require(vegan)